 COVID-19 vaccination in children

 In addition to the immunizations noted in the vaccination schedule, children in the United States in certain age groups are now eligible for COVID-19 vaccination COVID-19 Vaccine Coronavirus disease 2019 (COVID-19) vaccines provide protection against COVID-19.
 COVID-19 is the disease caused by infection with the SARS-CoV-2 virus.
 There are multiple COVID-19 vaccines... read more .
-The BNT162b2 COVID-19 vaccine (mRNA) made by Pfizer-BioNTech (brand name Comirnaty) has Emergency Use Authorization (EUA) for children 5 to 15 years of age and is fully approved for use in people 16 years of age and older.
-This vaccine is given as a primary series of 2 injections given 3 weeks apart (the dose for children ages 5 to 11 is smaller than that for those 12 and older).
-Also authorized under EUA is an additional primary dose, given at least 28 days after the second dose, for children 5 years of age and older who have certain disorders that moderately or severely affect their immune system.
+The BNT162b2 COVID-19 vaccine (mRNA) made by Pfizer-BioNTech (Comirnaty) has Emergency Use Authorization (EUA) for children 6 months to 15 years of age and is fully approved for use in people 16 years of age and older.
+This vaccine is given as a primary series of 2 injections given at least 3 weeks apart (the dose for children 5 to 11 years of age is smaller than that for those 12 and older).
+The vaccine is given as a primary series of 3 injections to children 6 months to 4 years of age.
+The second injection is given at least 3 to 8 weeks after the first one.
+The third injection is given at least 8 weeks after the second one.
+Also authorized under EUA is an additional primary dose, given at least 4 weeks after the second dose, for children 5 years of age and older who have certain disorders that moderately or severely affect their immune system.

-Moderately to severely immunocompromised children who are 12 years of age or older should also get a booster shot at least 3 months after the third primary dose.
-A second booster dose may be given at least 4 months after the first booster dose.
+Moderately to severely immunocompromised children who are 5 to 17 years of age should also get a booster shot at least 3 months after the third primary dose.
+If children are 12 to 17 years of age, a second booster dose may be given at least 4 months after the first booster dose.
 (See Guidance for COVID-19 vaccination for people who are moderately or severely immunocompromised.)
-Moderately to severely immunocompromised children who are 5 to 11 years of age should also get a booster shot at least 3 months after the third primary dose.

 A first booster dose is recommended for all BNT162b2 vaccine recipients 5 years of age and older who are not immunocompromised and who completed their primary 2-dose series 5 or more months ago.
-Unlike people 18 years of age and older who can choose any available COVID-19 vaccine as a booster shot, only a BNT162b2 booster shot is currently approved for children 5 to 17 years of age.
+Unlike people 18 years of age and older who can choose any available COVID-19 vaccine as a booster shot, only BNT162b2 vaccine has EUA for children 5 to 17 years of age.